rust-lang/reference/src/expressions.md

 Blocks are just another kind of expression, so blocks, statements, expressions, and blocks again can recursively nest inside each other to an arbitrary depth.

+> **Note**: We give names to the operands of expressions so that we may discuss
+> them, but these names are not stable and may be changed.

 ## Expression precedence

 The precedence of Rust operators and expressions is ordered as follows, going